andrewt0301/hse-acos-course/docs/part1ca/16_TPU/lecture.md

 ## Homework

-Play with TPU at Google Colab and see what performance improvement it gives.
+Play with TPU at Google Colab.

 # References